revk/PCBCase/models/README.md

 The `block` is rarely used.
 It provides for a part of the case that must be present.
 It is added after the cavity is create, but before any holes.
 One use cases are a channel/tube around a hole for an LED in the top of the case, but this has to allow clear space on the PCB for the channel as adjacent parts won't cut in to the channel.
 Another use case is something like a tamper switch where a part of the case has to be present to press on the switch.

-The block has to be big enough for any sensible sie of case, it is truncated so it is within the case.
+The block has to be big enough for any sensible size of case, it is truncated so it is within the case.